Define priority for Azure AD mapping

 Update the priority of an Azure AD mapping

-- On the inSync Management Console, click Users > Deployment.
+1. Go to the inSync Management Console and click Users > User Provisioning.

-- In the Mapping Priority Order section, you can see the existing Azure AD mappings as per their defined priority.
+4. In the Edit Mapping Priority Order section, you can view the existing mappings listed according to their defined priorities.

-The priority of the selected Azure AD mapping is updated. inSync classifies users based on the updated priority of the Azure AD mapping and assigns them the profile and storage.
+The priority of the selected mapping is updated. inSync classifies users based on the updated priority of the mapping and assigns them the profile and storage.